 If you haven’t got any A Levels, you can go to university with an Access to Higher Education Diploma (Education).
 This diploma is the equivalent to 3 A Levels and is widely recognised by universities across the UK.

 Not only will it qualify you to study at degree level, but it will fully prepare you for university life.
-So, there’s no need to worry about returning to education later in life.
+So, there’s no need to worry about returning to education later in life when you decide to step into teaching.
 What’s more, this diploma can be studied online, from the comfort of your home.
 This means that you can study at your own pace and around your Teaching Assistant job.

 This is certainly a favourable route to take if you don’t have A Levels, but it is also beneficial for a Teacher Assistant who wants to take the next step up from TA courses.
 UK-based professionals will gain a solid understanding of the country’s education system, as well as insight into the development of children.

-As a Teaching Assistant, UK professionals will know that there are a range of responsibilities involved.
+As a Teaching Assistant, UK professionals will know that there are a range of responsibilities involved when you step into teaching.
 As a Teacher, those responsibilities expand, and by exploring the below topics in your Access to HE Diploma, you can get prepared for your future role.

 The course modules include: